dietcube/docs/docs/getting-started/create.md

 `your-project` is just a name of directory to craete.
 If you already decided your project name, please use that name instead.

 This directory name is used for the application namespace.
-If you create project with `your-project`, Dietcube's initialise script replace the namespace of project skeleton from `SampleApp` to `YourProject`.
+If you create project with `your-project`, Dietcube's initialize script replace the namespace of project skeleton from `SampleApp` to `YourProject`.
 This is camelized name of the directory.
 (So if you want to create your project with `FooBar` namespace for excample, you have to use `foo-bar` as a direcotry name instead).

 After created the project, you can try to run the application with PHP built-in server: